joulev/joulev/readme.md

 I almost always listen to music whenever I can.
 My taste ranges from beautiful classical masterpieces or movie soundtracks to catchy Japanese popular music.

-I am also active on Discord and you can find me as a moderator on [the official Next.js Discord server](https://nextjs.org/discord).
+I am also active on Discord and you can find me as an active helper and moderator on [the official Next.js Discord server](https://nextjs.org/discord).

 Contact me at me@joulev.dev.